-There is a brand new buzz around sports betting and major changes have happened this year.
+There is a new buzz around online sports betting, and major changes have happened this year.
 This is all due to a recent change from the US Supreme Court.
-Specifically, on May 14th, 2018 the courts got rid of a law which prohibited betting on sports.
-Presently, the federal law now allows individual states to decide the status on legal sports betting and gambling.
-We have been inspired by this new regulation to let you know every about sports betting, its history and what we can expect in the future.
+Specifically, on May 14th, 2018, the courts got rid of a law that prohibited betting on sports.
+Presently, the federal law now allows individual states to decide the status of legal sports betting and gambling.
+This new regulation has inspired us to let you know every about sports betting, its history, and what we can expect in the future.

 History of Sports Betting – A Timeline

 Curious as to how we got to this place in sports betting history?
 Read the entire history of the ups and downs in the sports betting industry here:

 In 1992 the PASPA, short for Professional & Amateur Sports Protection Act prohibited any sports betting in America.
 The PASPA, also known as House Bill 75, passed with little resistance from the Senate.
 By the time it reached President Bush, it was guaranteed to pass into law.
 However, in 1996 sports books took to the internet.
 The first-ever bets were taken on an online sportsbook.
 Although it was considered illegal, not much action was taken against betting on sports at this time.

 With the rise of the popularity of the internet, offshore sports betting made its mark in history.
 Although illegal, some American bettors were served by these offshore and online companies.
 During this period, there was still much grey area surrounding the topic of sports betting.

 In October 2014, New Jersey passed legislation decriminalizing casino and racetrack sports betting.
 Jersey was a leader in this entire movement.
 By May 2018, the US Supreme Court knocked down the PASPA.
 The ruling was 6 to 3.
 Furthermore, the courts ruled that each state should have the right to make sports betting legal or not.

 The list of states in the U.S which allow sports betting is ever-changing and growing.
 As of now here are the current legalized sports betting states: